hortonworks/cloudbreak/docs/aws_pre_prov.md

 Cloudbreak works by connecting your AWS account through so called *Credentials*, and then uses these credentials to create resources on your behalf.

-**Important!** Cloudbreak deployment uses two different AWS accounts for two different purposes:
+>**Important** Cloudbreak deployment uses two different AWS accounts for two different purposes:

 - The account belonging to the *Cloudbreak webapp* itself that acts as a *third party* that creates resources on the account of the *end-user*.
 This account is configured at server-deployment time.
 - The account belonging to the *end user* who uses the UI or the Shell to create clusters.
 This account is configured when setting up credentials.